nobodywasishere/forcesword/README.md

 Entire site:

-- [ ] Use sqlite3 database for caching user profile icons (instead of pkl file)
 - [ ] Login/authentication
+- [ ] Home page load faster (prefetch over a set period?)
+- [x] Use sqlite3 database for caching user profile icons (instead of pkl file) (kind of, added a lock file to prevent corruption)
 - [x] Home page with a list of some projects, etc
 - [x] About page